When was the last time you switched on your creative personality?

 We, humans, possess countless volumes of creativity deep within us.

-Here is a list of creative books you require to jump-start your journey of creative thinking!
+Here are the best books about creativity and innovation to jump-start your journey of creative thinking!

 1. The War of Art: Break Through the Blocks and Win Your Inner Creative Battles by Steven Pressfield

 The War of Art is a succinct, captivating and a crisp guide for prospering in a creative sphere.

 It emphasizes on how one can avoid the roadblocks of any creative endeavor, especially the naysayer within us!

 It outlines a battle plan to conquer your internal foe, then effectively pinpoints how to achieve your greatest creative discipline.

 Bestselling novelist Steven Pressfield inspires you to overcome your resistance and seize the potential of the unlived life within!

 The War of Art is nothing less than Sun-Tzu for the soul!